 Practitioner delegates: Members £395 Non-members £595

-Delegates from plan issuer companies will be admitted free of charge.
+Delegates from plan issuer companies attend free of charge.

 *All prices are subject to UK standard rate VAT